tinacms/tina.io/content/blog/Introducing-Editorial-Workflow-Features-for-your-Team.md

 author: James O'Halloran
 ---

       We're excited to introduce some new Editorial Workflow features for teams!
-Enabling "Editorial Workflow" features on a project allow editors to work in a branch/review-based workflow.
+Enabling "Editorial Workflow" features on a project allows editors to work in a branch/review-based workflow.
+      ```

 <WarningCallout body="&#x22;Editorial Workflow&#x22; features are available today on the Tina Cloud business plan." />